divarvel/type-directed-development/slides.md

 ## `a -> b -> a`

+<details>function which takes an a and a b, produces an a</details>

 -------------------------------------------

 ## `a -> (b -> a)`

+<details>currying. function which takes an a, produces a function that takes a
+b, produces an a. allows for very effective composition</details>

 -------------------------------------------

 ## `(Ord a) =>`<br/>`[a] -> [a]`

+<details>The only thing we know about a is that it has a total order</details>

 -------------------------------------------